davdavid29/Projects-Overview/README.md

 #### SQL Trigger History table
 -	This table also records but this time it records all the inserted and updated data's in a certain table that the trigger is created.
 This trigger is automatically executed when a triggering action is done in the table.
 The history table shows that the data inserted in the history table is either 'A' for Added or inserted and 'U' for updated for the TransactionType then ff fields are the important fields that necessary to know the history for it.
-- Used SQL techiques:
+- Used SQL components/elements:
 	- IF() statement
 	- INSERTED and DELETED pseudo tables
 	- HASHBYTES and COALESCE functions
 	- UPDATE trigger function - **Returns a Boolean value that indicates whether an INSERT or UPDATE attempt was made on a specified column of a table or view**.
 UPDATE() is used anywhere inside the body of a Transact-SQL INSERT or UPDATE trigger to test whether the trigger should execute certain actions.
 	- GETDATE() function
-	- CASE WHEN
+	- CASE WHEN - sql construct
-	- EXISTS
+	- EXISTS - operator

 ### Python Projects